 "If I remember"! (unintelligible capitalized name, possibly

-Quin) . was the (author)/(brother) of the
+Quin) . was the (author)/(brother) of the above one

 of